akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 ## The King’s Frustration

-That same morning, in the hunting lodge at Rockingham, King Henry was in poor temper, nursing his cup.

-Queen Matilda stood beside him speaking firmly.
+The early hunt had gone ill, but Queen Matilda's mind was on farther shores, her expression a mirror of some anxiety.

 “Young Godfrey must marry well,” she insisted.
-“The houses of Normandy and Anjou both propose suitable matches.”
+“Perhaps a maid of Normandy?
+It would quiet the restless spirits across the sea.”

-Henry groaned.
+Henry snorted.

-“I would sooner negotiate with a pack of wolves.”

-“This is not a jest.”
+“A pack of wolves would be sweeter in temperament and less likely to bite the hand that feeds them."

+The queen sighed, mildly chaffed.

+“The boy needs a name of some gravity to anchor his place in this world.
+This is no time for lightness of heart.”

+Henry turned back to his wine.

 “It is never a jest with you, my dear.”

-The court pretended not to hear the discussion, for the queen held the boy in high regard, despite old stains on his birth.
-Of the king's several sons, Godfrey bore such scorn with a quiet grace, learnt in the king's own hall.
-The queen was determined to bind the boy to a powerful family, to strengthen the Norman cause in England.
+The court pretended not to hear the discussion, for the queen held that king's son in high regard, despite old whispers about his legitimacy.
+Indeed, of the king's several sons, Godfrey FitzRoy bore such scorn with a quiet grace, learnt in the king's own hall.

+The queen leant over to the king and lowered her voice.

+"I hear that Count Fulk of Anjou wishes to solidify his new rank with a sweetness of peace through marriage.
+He stresses the urgency, my lord.
+If you do not sow this seed today, lest the Saxon lords see your son as merely a sad shadow."

-The king had heard enough and slammed his cup down.
+The king had heard enough and slammed his cup down impatiently.

 “Very well!
 If marriage must be decided today, then let fate decide it!”